-Quell is a wearable device for relief of chronic pain, such as nerve pain due to diabetes and lower back problems, incorporating our proprietary non-invasive neurostimulation technology.
+Quell is a wearable device for relief of chronic intractable pain, such as nerve pain due to diabetes and lower back problems.
+It incorporates our OptiTherapy technology, a collection of proprietary approaches designed to optimize the clinical efficacy of nerve stimulation.
+These include high power electrical stimulation hardware with precise control, algorithms that automatically determine therapeutic stimulation intensity and compensate for nerve desensitization, and automated detection of user sleep and appropriate adjustment of stimulation level.
 Quell is comprised of (1) an electronic device carried in a neoprene band that is worn on the upper calf and (2) an electrode that attaches to the device and is the interface between the device and the skin.
 The device is lightweight and can be worn during the day while active, and at night while sleeping.
-It has been cleared by the FDA for treatment of chronic pain and will be available OTC.
-Users of the device will have the option of using their smartphones to automatically track and personalize their pain therapy.
-The device was unveiled at the Consumer Electronics Show in January 2015 and we hope to make it commercially available in the United States during the second quarter of 2015.
-Our commercial launch plan involves two distribution channels: a professional channel using a direct sales force to target podiatrists, pain physicians, primary care physicians, and chiropractors who would resell the product, and a direct-to-consumer channel using online marketing and lead generation.
+It has been cleared by the FDA for treatment of chronic intractable pain and will be available OTC.
+Users of the device have the option of using their smartphones to automatically track and personalize their pain therapy.
+The device was unveiled at the Consumer Electronics Show in January 2015 and was made commercially available in June 2015.
+In an independent post-market clinical study of Quell initiated by NeuroMetrix, 81% of subjects reported an improvement in management of their chronic pain and health, and 67% reported a reduction in their use of pain medications.
+To encourage persons with chronic pain to try Quell, we offer a 60-day trial period during which the product can be returned for a full refund.
+We estimate, over time, we will see product returns in the range of 20%, as indicated by the results of the post-market clinical study.
+Quell is currently available at selected physician resellers including podiatrists, pain physicians, primary care physicians, and chiropractors, and also via e-commerce on our designated website at (quellrelief.com) and on Amazon.com, and via DRTV on QVC.
+We are developing other retail distribution channels to broaden access to consumers.
+Following commercial launch through the fourth quarter of 2015 approximately 13,800 devices and accessories were shipped to consumers with a total invoiced value of \$3.1 million prior to the impact of product returns.